 If you're riding along the levee trail, look to the west just before the bridge at 8.4 miles leading down and southeast to the Rio Grande Nature Center.
 There you'll see a large collection of the jetty jacks that are visible all along the course of the Paseo del Bosque.
 Looking like giant versions of the jacks children played with on the playgrounds of our youth, the jacks were "planted" by the US Army Corps of Engineers all along the Middle Rio Grande in the 1950s.
 The idea was to stabilize the newly-created banks/levees by encouraging sedimentation and the growth of plants, as well as to slow flood waters to prevent damage to the levees.
-In some parts of the metro area, the jetty jacks are being removed as unnatural and no longer needed, but it does not appear that that is happening anytime soon near here.
+In some parts of the metro area, the jetty jacks are being removed as unnatural and no longer needed, but it does not appear that that will happen anytime soon near here.

-Also at the trail junction leading to the Nature Center but to the west of the main trail is the 1.3 mile paved River Loop Trail and two other connecting trails that come very close to the river and afford access to several other trails through the Bosque.
+Also at the trail junction leading to the Nature Center but to the west of the main trail is the 1.3 mile paved River Loop Trail and two other connecting trails that come very close to the river and afford access to several other trails through the Bosque, and connect with the packed gravel trail north and south from here.

 The Rio Grande Nature Center was opened in 1982 after more than a decade of planning.
-The partially subterranean, well-camouflaged building within the Nature Center, designed by renowned Albuquerque architect Antoine Predock, features exhibits on the ecology of the river and a large room overlooking the center's 3-acre main pond and the Sandia Mountains behind it.
+The partially subterranean, well-camouflaged building within the Nature Center, designed by Albuquerque architect Antoine Predock, features exhibits on the ecology of the river and a large room overlooking the center's 3-acre main pond and the Sandia Mountains behind it.
 The center is manned by state park rangers and volunteers (see www.rgnc.org) who willingly answer questions about the natural setting and its usual inhabitants - hundreds of species of birds, many painted turtles living right in front of you in the pond, and the somewhat more elusive mammals - the porcupines, beavers, raccoons, coyotes, rabbits, and skunks that are surprise sights from time to time.
+Coyote sightings are especially exciting; give them a wide berth, and they will do the same for you.

 A major focus of the Nature Center is education - education of both adults and children with regard to the natural wonders on display all along this bike trail, and particularly in this central section.
-The Nature Center conducts guided walks and in-center lectures and demonstrations throughout the year and throughout the park, including in the new education center on the other side of the road into the parking area east of the Predock building, coming off Candelaria Road.
+The Nature Center conducts guided walks and in-center lectures and demonstrations throughout the year and throughout the park, including in the more recent education center on the other side of the road into the parking area east of the Predock building, coming off Candelaria Road.

 The park rangers will tell you of their concerns for the future of the Bosque; the stately cottonwoods growing along the river last enjoyed a nourishing flood in 1941.
 Many of the natural species - the cottonwood and a couple of types of willow among them - evolved to require floods for germination.
 With control of the river, especially the building of Cochiti Dam in the early 1970s, the opportunity for new trees to replace these aging trees is markedly reduced.
-The next three decades will tell the story: the end of the cottonwood, wholesale planting of new trees to artificially replace dying oldsters, or replacement with the invasive outsiders, like the Russian olive, the Siberian elm, and the salt cedar (also known as the tamarisk) that are populating stream- and riverbeds throughout the Southwest.
+The next several decades will tell the story: will it be the end of the cottonwood, the wholesale planting of new trees to artificially replace dying oldsters, or replacement with the invasive outsiders, like the Russian olive, the Siberian elm, and the salt cedar (also known as the tamarisk) that are populating stream- and riverbeds throughout the Southwest.